jp-larose/hobgoblin/docs/ogm.rst

 .. _session:

-Saving Elements to the Database Using :py:class:`Session<goblin.session.Session>`
+Saving Elements to the Database Using :py:class:`Session<hobgoblin.session.Session>`
 ---------------------------------------------------------------------------------

-All interaction with the database is achieved using the :py:class:`Session<goblin.session.Session>` object.
-A :py:mod:`Goblin<goblin>` session should not be confused with a Gremlin Server session, although in future releases it will provide support for server sessions and transactions.
+All interaction with the database is achieved using the :py:class:`Session<hobgoblin.session.Session>` object.
+A :py:mod:`Hobgoblin<hobgoblin>` session should not be confused with a Gremlin Server session, although in future releases it will provide support for server sessions and transactions.
-Instead, the :py:class:`Session<goblin.session.Session>` object is used to save elements and spawn Gremlin traversals.
-Furthemore, any element created using a session is *live* in the sense that a :py:class:`Session<goblin.session.Session>` object maintains a reference to session elements, and if a traversal executed using a session returns different property values for a session element, these values are automatically updated on the session element.
+Instead, the :py:class:`Session<hobgoblin.session.Session>` object is used to save elements and spawn Gremlin traversals.
+Furthemore, any element created using a session is *live* in the sense that a :py:class:`Session<hobgoblin.session.Session>` object maintains a reference to session elements, and if a traversal executed using a session returns different property values for a session element, these values are automatically updated on the session element.
 Note - the examples shown in this section must be wrapped in coroutines and ran using the :py:class:`asyncio.BaseEventLoop`, but, for convenience, they are shown as if they were run in a Python interpreter.
-To use a :py:class:`Session<goblin.session.Session>`, first create a :py:class:`Goblin App <goblin.app.Goblin>` using :py:meth:`Goblin.open<goblin.app.Goblin.open>`,
+To use a :py:class:`Session<hobgoblin.session.Session>`, first create a :py:class:`Hobgoblin App <hobgoblin.app.Hobgoblin>` using :py:meth:`Hobgoblin.open<hobgoblin.app.Hobgoblin.open>`,

 .. code-block:: python

-    app = await goblin.Goblin.open(loop)
+    app = await hobgoblin.Hobgoblin.open(loop)

 then register the defined element classes::

     >>> app.register(Person, City, BornIn)

-Goblin application support a variety of configuration options, for more information see :doc:`the Goblin application documentation</app>`.
+Hobgoblin application support a variety of configuration options, for more information see :doc:`the Hobgoblin application documentation</app>`.

 The best way to create elements is by adding them to the session, and then flushing the `pending` queue, thereby creating the elements in the database.
 The order in which